IntentArchitect/Intent.Samples.MudBlazor/README.md

 ## Code Implementations

-To get the adding and removing of Invoice Lines on the Add Invoice form, you will need to implement the `AddLineClick()` and `OnDeleteLineClick(...)` methods as follows:
+To get the adding and removing of Invoice Lines on the Add Invoice form, you will need to implement the `AddLineClick()` and `OnDeleteLineClick(...)` methods in the `InvoiceForm.razor.cs` file (under `MudBlazor.ExampleApp.Client/Pages/Invoices/Components/InvoiceForm.razor`) as follows:

 ```csharp
 private void AddLineClick()
 {